alexpeterhall/quotes/quotes.md

 "The fact that we live at the bottom of a deep gravity well, on the surface of a gas-covered planet going around a nuclear fireball 90 million miles away and think this to be normal, is obviously some indication of how skewed our perspective tends to be." - Douglas Adams, author (11 Mar 1952-2001)
 "You are seeing everything in the mirror of your mind, and the mirror is wonky.
-First, fix it." - Sadhguru "You can’t reason someone out of something they didn’t reason themselves into." - Unknown " Where it is a duty to worship the sun, it is pretty sure to be a crime to examine the laws of heat." - John Morley, statesman and writer (24 Dec 1838-1923)
+First, fix it." - Sadhguru "You can’t reason someone out of something they didn’t reason themselves into." - Unknown "Where it is a duty to worship the sun, it is pretty sure to be a crime to examine the laws of heat." - John Morley, statesman and writer (24 Dec 1838-1923)
-"Where there is perception there, is deception." - via Thich Nhat Hanh
+"Where there is perception, there is deception." - via Thich Nhat Hanh "There is more wisdom in your body than in your deepest philosophy." - Friedrich Nietzsche "Truth-tellers are not always palatable.
+There is a preference for candy bars." - Gwendolyn Brooks, poet (7 Jun 1917-2000) "I would rather have questions that can’t be answered than answers that can’t be questioned." - Richard Feynman "A great deal of intelligence can be invested in ignorance when the need for illusion is deep." - Saul Bellow, writer, Nobel laureate (10 Jun 1915-2005)
+"In a room where people unanimously maintain a conspiracy of silence, one word of truth sounds like a pistol shot." - Czeslaw Milosz, poet and novelist (30 Jun 1911-2004)

 ## Leadership